LIVE SESSION

 • Freeman absorbed part of the responsibilities from another team’s employee that left the company in Q3.

-• Kenya took over the coordination of a couple of customer programs from Michael to help reduce her burnout risk due to being overworked.
+• Kenya took over the coordination of a couple of customer programs from Employee 1 to help reduce her burnout risk due to being overworked.

 • Farrah will now be responsible for providing weekly reports on customer adoption that we were considering hiring a part-time contractor to do.

-• William will work together with Marcy on a couple of upcoming projects to ensure the load is balanced between both of them.
+• William will work together with Employee 2 on a couple of upcoming projects to ensure the load is balanced between both of them.

 In summary, this team was able to avoid two incremental hires (one permanent and one part-time), which resulted in annual savings of $250K and also significantly reduced the burnout risk of two high-performing team members.
 We saw similar results with other teams, so we have now incorporated this quarterly workforce capacity planning analysis as part of our operating cadence.

-Although the data we used in this analysis is available in the Workload Balance and Location Insights Dashboards, the analysis was not optimized for workforce capacity planning.
-That’s why we now have a new dashboard that makes it very easy to perform this analysis on a regular basis across all your teams.
+Although the data we used in this analysis has been available in the Workload Balance, Location Insights and Workforce Capacity Planning Dashboards, the analysis was not optimized for headcount planning.
+That’s why we’ve introduced Headcount and Capacity Planning — a new custom dashboard that provides visibility into workforce utilization gaps to improve workforce planning.
+With Headcount and Capacity Planning you’ll be able to:

-Learn more about ActivTrak’s Workforce Capacity Planning Analytics here or request a demo with one of our experts.
+Learn more about ActivTrak’s Headcount and Workforce Capacity Planning software or request a demo with one of our experts to see it in action.